omaralhajjaj4-star/Exploring-Airbnb-Market-Trends/README.md

 # Exploring-Airbnb-Market-Trends
 Analyzed NYC Airbnb listings to reveal a market dominated by commercial operators, not casual hosts.
 This project uncovers the geographic and economic factors driving the city's short-term rental landscape, highlighting key price determinants and host typologies.
+Project Overview
+This project conducts an in-depth exploratory data analysis (EDA) of the New York City Airbnb market using the 2019 public dataset.
+The analysis moves beyond a surface-level description of the data to investigate the underlying structure of the short-term rental ecosystem in one of the world's largest markets.
+By examining the interplay between geography, pricing, and host activity, this project provides a data-driven case study on the commercialization of "sharing economy" platforms and their impact on urban environments.
+The analysis is implemented in Python, leveraging core data science libraries such as Pandas, Matplotlib, and Seaborn for data manipulation and visualization.

+Key Questions and Findings
+This table provides an executive summary of the core analytical questions addressed and the key insights uncovered by the project.

+Analysis and Visualizations
+This section presents the detailed findings from the analysis, supported by key data visualizations.

+Decoding Pricing Dynamics
+The price of a listing is primarily determined by two factors: room type and location.
+Entire home/apt listings command significantly higher prices than Private room or Shared room options, creating clear market tiers.